St Etheldreda's Church, Norwich

-St Etheldreda's Church, Norwich is a Grade I listed redundant parish church in the Church of England in Norwich.
-It is one of three surviving round-towered churches in the city, the others being St Julian's and St Benedict's.
+St Etheldreda's Church is a Grade I listed redundant parish church in the Church of England in Norwich.
+Located on King Street, It is one of four surviving round-towered churches in the city, the others being St Julian's, St Mary Coslany and St Benedict's.
+From 1981 it has been used as St Etheldreda Artist Studio.

 History

 The church is medieval, dating from the 12th century.
-Its dedication, to St Etheldreda, hints at a link with Ely Abbey which she had founded during the 7th century.
-Ely is known to have owned a 'fortress' or 'fortified place' (in all likelihood a stone house) in Norwich by the reign of William I.
+The church is dedicated to St Etheldreda, who founded and died at Ely Abbey, a precursor to Ely Cathedral, during the 7th century.
+Ely is known to have owned a 'fortress' or 'fortified place' (in all likelihood a stone house) in Norwich by the reign of William I; the abbots of Ely had to provide men for the garrison of Norwich Castle, and St Etheldreda's Church may have been associated with a lodging that was built for them.